Pigments for Paint Formulators

 Paint pigment selection depends on: (1) end-use exposure (indoor / outdoor / marine), (2) binder system (waterborne / solvent-borne / powder / 2K), (3) required lightfastness (Blue Wool 4-8), (4) chemical resistance needs, (5) regulatory compliance (REACH, RoHS, food contact).
 This guide maps these requirements to recommended grades.

-Paint formulators work across very different application contexts — interior latex, exterior architectural, industrial maintenance, automotive refinish, marine, powder.
+Paint formulators work across very different application contexts: interior latex, exterior architectural, industrial maintenance, automotive refinish, marine, and powder.
 Each has distinct pigment requirements.
 This guide provides a strategic framework for picking the right grade for each segment.

 By paint segment